Sample Efficient Algorithms for Learning Quantum Channels in PAC Model and the Approximate State Discrimination Problem: Introduction

 The proof idea of Theorem~\ref{thm:bsd} is trying to apply PGM on $S_{yes}\cup S_{no}$.
 We start with the observation that the result of \cite{pgm-am} and \cite{pgm-bk}, which gives an upper bound on PGM's error probability of mistaking one state as other states, can be generalized to an upper bound on PGM's error probability of mistaking one subset of states to its complement subset (See Appendix~\ref{app:pgm}).
 This almost gives us the required error bound for BSD, except that the PGM result is for the average case, where $\sigma$ is drawn from some probability distribution, so we turned it into a worst case result with the minimax argument of \cite{pgm-aram}.

 \paragraph{Back to Learning Quantum Channels} With BSD solved, we can get an algorithm that recursively exclude a constant fraction of the concept class.
 In each recursion, the algorithm partition the remain concepts into three sets, $S_{yes}, S_{unknown}$, and $S_{no}$.
-Ideally, $S_{yes}$ and $S_{no}$ both have constant size and have minimum distance $\gamma=\Omega(1/\poly\log |C|)$.
+Ideally, $S_{yes}$ and $S_{no}$ both occupy a constant fraction of the remaining concepts and have minimum distance $\gamma=\Omega(1/\poly\log |C|)$.
 Noticing that the fidelity between tensor products of outputs decays exponentially with number of samples by lemma~\ref{lem:concept-amp-state}, the BSD between $O(\log |C|/\gamma)$ samples of $S_{yes}$ or $S_{no}$ can be solved with high probability.
 If the target concept is in $S_{yes}$, the BSD solver will return $yes$ with high probability, and if the target concept is in $S_{no}$, the BSD solver will return $no$.
 If the target concept is from $S_{unknown}$, the BSD solver might return anything, but what we can be sure is that, if the BSD solver returned $yes$, the target concept is not from $S_{no}$, and if the BSD solver return $no$, the target concept is not from $S_{yes}$.
 Therefore, we can always exclude either $S_{yes}$ or $S_{no}$ as possible target concept.

+There is another complication in that the distance between the concepts depends on the unknown distribution $D$ and thus cannot be calculated.
+In stead, we use the \emph{empirical distance} between concepts, $\Delta_{emp}(c_1,c_2)=\frac{1}{T}\sum_{i=1}^T \L [ \Delta_{tr} \L(c_1(x_i),c_2(x_i)\R) \R ] $, where $\{x_i\}$ are the inputs points we drawn in each recursion.
+Our calculation shows that that the error incurred from this change of distance measure is negligible.

-\paragraph{Partition Sub-algorithm} It is not always possible to have an ideal partition where $S_{yes}$ and $S_{no}$ are constant sized and separated by the gap $\gamma$.
+\paragraph{Partition Sub-algorithm} It is not always possible to have an ideal partition where $S_{yes}$ and $S_{no}$ are both constant-fraction sized\footnote{By "constant-fraction sized" we mean "occupies a constant fraction of the remaining concepts".} and separated by the gap $\gamma$.
 Therefore, we designed a classical partition sub-algorithm (Algorithm~\ref{alg:partition}) to handle these exceptions.

-An example where the ideal partition is not possible is the extreme case where every concept in the concept class is literally identical each other.
+An example where the ideal partition is not possible is the extreme case where every concept in the concept class is literally identical to each other.
 Note that in this extreme case can be trivially solved by output anything in the concept class as the hypothesis because everything is $\eps$-close to $c^*$.